jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Shanghai.md

 2. For the items named subject’s responsible person and website’s responsible person, legal person shall be filled in them

-3. If website’s responsible person is not the legal person, legal person’s authorization letter shall be provided
+3. If website's responsible person is not the legal person, [Power of Attorney for Person in Charge of License.docx](https://badownload.s3.cn-north-1.jdcloud-oss.com/buchongziliao/shanghai/shanghaishouquanshu.docx) shall be provided

 4. **Please be sure to submit the [Undertaking for License of Internet Information Service in Shanghai. docx](https://badownload.s3.cn-north-1.jdcloud-oss.com/buchongziliao/shanghai/fuwuchengnuo.docx)**